 Crabgrass Control Plus 0-0-7 with 0.37% Prodiamine Herbicide$54.95

 Dimension 2EW$149.95 – $639.95

 A few post-emergent options are listed below.
 SpeedZone Broadleaf Herbicide includes 2,4-D, Dicamba and Mecroprop-P in its mixture, which is a great combination of active ingredients for broadleaf weeds such as purple deadnettle.
 SpeedZone Southern Herbicide also contains 2,4-D and Dicamba.
 Finally, Q4 Plus combines active ingredients 2,4-D, Dicamba, quinclorac and sulfentrazone to control dollarweed.
 Both Q4 Plus and SpeedZone Broadleaf Herbicide can be tank mixed before application.

 It should be noted that the above three products should not be applied on St. Augustine or centipede lawns as both grass types are sensitive to 2,4-D and other active ingredients.
-If you have a St. Augustine or centipede lawn, Atrazine-based weed control products like the ones listed below are the best options.
+If you have a St. Augustine or centipede lawn, Atrazine-based weed control product like Hi-Yield Atrazine is one of the best options.